kdrovik/LogSentry/README.md

    - **Microsoft-Windows-Kernel-Registry** (by GUID) — registry operations (e.g. set value).

 3. **Subscribe parsers and callbacks**
-   - **Radar** subscribes to `Kernel.ProcessStart` / `ProcessStop`, keeps a PID → process name cache, and evaluates parent-child and temp-path rules.
+   - **Process Monitor** subscribes to `Kernel.ProcessStart` / `ProcessStop`, keeps a PID → process name cache, and evaluates parent-child and temp-path rules.
-   - **Oído** subscribes to `Dynamic.All` and filters by DNS-Client provider GUID, then extracts query name and runs DGA heuristics.
+   - **DNS Monitor** subscribes to `Dynamic.All` and filters by DNS-Client provider GUID, then extracts query name and runs DGA heuristics.
-   - **Vigilante** subscribes to `Dynamic.All` and filters by Kernel-Registry provider GUID, then checks key path (Run/RunOnce) and process trust.
+   - **Registry Monitor** subscribes to `Dynamic.All` and filters by Kernel-Registry provider GUID, then checks key path (Run/RunOnce) and process trust.

-4. **Cerebro**
+4. **Event Correlator**
    - Receives all events from the three modules.
    - Appends every event to **JSONL** files under a configurable output directory.
    - Keeps a **per-PID, time-windowed** buffer of recent events; if the same process has **suspicious process** + **DGA DNS** + **persistence write** within the window, it emits a **High Priority Incident Report** (and optionally prints to console).